What is your most favourite Psalm in the Bible? There are 150 to choose from, so which one do you favour over all the others? Would it be Psalm 139?

-My favourite Psalm is 139 that details our relationship with Him.
-There is so much richness in it, so much truth, we will need to examine it section by section.
+That’s my favourite Psalm is 139, too, as it details our relationship with Him.
+There is so much richness in it, so much truth, that I thought it would be great to examine it section by section.
 So, grab your favourite Bible, your cup of tea, and even a pen for notes and colour pencil to mark words as we go along.
 Are you ready?

 God Knows Us

 If I were marking this, I would definitely be circling the nouns referencing GOD and ME.
 By marking these words, it helps me to focus on ‘who’ this passage is speaking about.

 O lord, thou hast searched me, and known me.